-This latest iteration of the August Smart Lock arrives with a lower price of $149, sporting a new, slinkier industrial design at 4.8 inches high and 2.6 inches wide with many of the same features as its predecessor.
+This iteration of the August Smart Lock arrives with a lower price of $149 (you can often find it on sale for cheaper), sporting a new, slinkier industrial design at 4.8 inches high and 2.6 inches wide with many of the same features as its predecessor.
 Like that model, it fits over the interior side of your existing deadbolt and includes a traditional thumb turn to lock and unlock the door.

 We admired the original August Smart Lock from afar, but were put off by its size.
 The new design is a revelation.
 Its slimmer, but taller, profile works much better on doors with integrated glazed panels and retains all the build quality of the original.

 August Smart Lock supports an impressive array of features.